If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Circumference measures are the first of these field tests, and they are useful for the trainer and client to track progress in specific areas as programs progress.

-The circumference measures are also known as girth measurements.
+The circumference measurements are also known as girth measurements.
 These are usually taken at specific anatomical sites.

 Skinfold measurements are done in specific areas of the body and require a good amount of experience with the practice.
 There are three formulas used for both genders.
-There are formulas that use 3, 4, and 7 sites.
+Some formulas use 3, 4, and 7 sites.

 The skinfold sites are the abdomen, thigh, chest, triceps, suprailliac, midaxillary, subscapular, and medial calf.